-Minority-owned businesses are under-represented in Google searches, and a UNR is looking into why that might be for two groups in Northern Nevada.
+Minority-owned businesses are under-represented in Google searches, and a University of Nevada-Reno professor is looking into why that might be for two groups in Northern Nevada.

 Gi Yun, the director of the Center for Advanced Media Studies at UNR, is researching the problem.

 He said he stumbled onto it when he realized businesses owned by Native Americans in Pyramid Lake were not on Google maps.

 Yun said he believes the problem could be resources.

 "The minority businesses, which typically don’t have the resources, may not have time to think about the digital economy in those cases they probably not registered on Google or any type of database,” he said.